-Parent- Teacher communication is vital for student success and is required at least every 30 days.
+Parent-Teacher communication is vital for student success and is required at least every 30 days.
 Communication will take place through various methods including emails, phone calls, text messages, newsletters, course announcements, and other electronic means.
-Primary communication will take place via email through the Online School (OLS) or Online Middle High School (OMHS) platforms.
+Primary communication will take place via email through our Canvas platform.
 Email communication sent by the teacher to students will automatically copy the Learning Coach's email to the distribution.
 Students and Learning Coaches are expected to check their emails twice daily (once in the morning and afternoon).